blueimp/Gallery/README.md

 The URL property name defined by each list object can be configured via the **urlProperty** option.
 By default, it is set to **href**, which allows to pass a list of HTML link elements as first argument.

+For images, the **thumbnail** property defines the URL of the image thumbnail, which is used for the indicator navigation displayed at the bottom of the Gallery, if the controls are visible.

 The object returned by executing the Gallery function (the **gallery** variable in the example code above) is a new instance of the Gallery and allows to access the public [API methods](#api-methods) provided by the Gallery.
 The Gallery initialization function returns **false** if the given list was empty, the Gallery widget is missing, or the browser doesn't pass the functionality test.